Danger Mouse (1981 TV series): Development

-It returned to terrestrial television after the BBC purchased episodes of it to broadcast in its daytime schedules with its first broadcast on 12 February 2007 on BBC Two.

 The show was expensive to make, an episode sometimes needing 2,000 drawings thus footage was reused while certain scenes were set in the North Pole or "in the dark" (i.e. black with eyeballs visible only, or, in Danger Mouse's case, simply one eyeball) as a cost-cutting measure.
 This time-and-money saving device was cheerfully admitted by both Brian Cosgrove, who conceived the character and the show, and Brian Trueman, who wrote almost all the scripts from the beginning.

 Reception and legacy

 During the cartoon's run, it reached a peak viewing figure of 7.2 million viewers on 3 January 1983, with average figures being around 3–4 million per episode.

 In 2001, the show was ranked third in Channel 4's 100 Greatest Kids' TV Shows.
 In 2008, it was named the 62nd-best animated series by IGN, who considered it one of the first British cartoons to become popular with American audiences.